 Fiscal Year Ended March 31,

-2023 2022 2021
+2 024 2023 2022

 Lease costs

-Operating lease costs \$ 109.8 \$ 46.3 \$ 37.3
+Operating lease costs \$ 80.5 \$ 109.8 \$ 46.3

-Short term lease costs 4.1 1.4 1.1
+Short-term lease costs 4.9 4.1 1.4

-As part of our acquisition of Zynga (refer to Note 20 - Acquisitions), we recognized an ROU asset related to Zynga's office space lease in San Francisco, which is available for sublease and not currently used by us.
-Due to the continued deterioration of the sublease market, unsuccessful negotiations with a potential sub-tenant, and our decision to change our sublease marketing strategy, we recognized a \$30.0 impairment loss related to the ROU asset during the fourth quarter of fiscal year 2023, which is included in General and administrative expense within our Consolidated Statement of Operations and in the Operating lease costs in the table above.
+During the fiscal year ended March 31, 2023, we recognized a \$30.0 impairment loss related to an ROU asset related to Zynga's office space lease in San Francisco, which is available for sublease and not currently used by us due to the continued deterioration of the sublease market, unsuccessful negotiations with a potential sub-tenant, and our decision to change our sublease marketing strategy.
+This impairment loss is included in General and administrative expense within our Consolidated Statement of Operations and in the Operating lease costs in the table above.